Skip to next element

 FAQ

-Why is my rifle scope blurry at higher magnifications?
+Why is my scope clear at low power but blurry at high power?

 Share this article